propershark/timetable_cpp/README.md

 This is the only compiled part of the server system.
 As such, it takes a bit more effort to install and set up.
 These are the steps I took to get a working application.

+*NOTE: This project is configured to be compiled with `clang`.
+To use a different compiler (untested), simply edit line 5 of `Makefile` to be `CXX ?= compiler_name`.
+There are currently no compiler-specific flags, so everything else should work as-is.*

 First, you'll need to download and compile [wamped](https://github.com/alvistar/wamped) and its dependency, [mpack](https://github.com/alvistar/mpack).
 It's easiest to clone msgpack into the `mpack` folder in `wamped`.

 ```bash